Negrești

 Negrești ([neˈɡreʃtʲ]) is a town in Vaslui County, located in the eastern part of Western Moldavia, a traditional region of Romania.
-It has a population of around 8,000.
+At the 2021 census it had a population of 7,530.
 Its name comes from distinguished nobleman Negrea, who had worked in the council of Alexander the Good.

-The town administers six villages: Căzănești, Cioatele, Glodeni, Parpanița, Poiana and Valea Mare.
+The town administers six villages: Căzănești, Cioatele, Glodeni, Parpanița, Poiana, and Valea Mare.

+Negrești is situated at an altitude of 120 m, on the banks of the Bârlad River and its left tributary, the river Stavnic.
+It is located in the northern part of Vaslui County, 33 km from the county seat, Vaslui, on the border with Iași County.